Used Car: What to Avoid When Buying a Used Car?

 At The End

 As you can see, buying a used car involves many pitfalls.
-By avoiding these pitfalls, you become the educated buyer who knows how to avoid the costly pitfalls and who knows how to buy a remarkable used car.
+By avoiding these pitfalls, you become an educated buyer who knows how to avoid costly pitfalls and who knows how to buy a remarkable used car.